This SOMA puzzle site has 360 MegaByte, over 15000 figures, over 142 Newsletters,

 praetorians icon in the movie "The Net" from 1995.

-In december 2017 Tim Fielding added a collection of 200 SOMA puzzles, as well as a
+In december 2017 Tim Fielding added a collection of over 1000 SOMA puzzles, as well as a

 complete set of figure drawings.
-And them Tim even made this pretty poster.
+And then Tim even made this pretty poster.

 Try moving your mouse over the poster.